 However, we’ve found that while many people love the great deals on Orlando vacation home rentals and Orlando hotels, they worry that there won’t be a lot of things to do in Orlando in January.
 Fortunately, that’s not the case.
-Let’s take a look at ten things to do in Orlando in January of 2018.
+Let’s take a look at ten things to do in Orlando in January.

 1. Take part in the holiday events at Universal Orlando

 Visiting Orlando in January doesn’t mean you have to miss all the unique holiday experiences.
 In fact, Universal Studios Orlando continues their holiday festivities through January 6th.
-This is the first year that they’ve been expanded this far.
-You’ll find decorations, lighting, holiday themed food, and unique entertainment in every part of Universal, including the Wizarding World of Harry Potter.
+You’ll find decorations, lighting, holiday-themed food, and unique entertainment in every part of Universal, including the Wizarding World of Harry Potter.
 Plus, there are parades, extra events at Seuss Landing, and tons more.

 3. Take advantage of a wealth of shopping options